matrix-org/matrix-hookshot/docs/setup.md

 bridge:
   domain: example.com # The homeserver's server name.
   url: http://localhost:8008 # The URL where Hookshot can reach the client-server API.
   mediaUrl: https://example.com # Optional.
-The url where media hosted on the homeserver is reachable (this should be publically reachable from the internet)
+The url where media hosted on the homeserver is reachable (this should be publically reachable from the internet).
   port: 9993 # The port where hookshot will listen for appservice requests.
   bindAddress: 127.0.0.1 # The address which Hookshot will bind to.
 Docker users should set this to `0.0.0.0`.
 ```